 - Take the lid off the pan, check for consistency and check and add more salt if required.
 Turn off the heat.
 Oil specks formed on the top layer of curry is the indication that curry is done.

-- Mix in coriander and enjoy a delicious curry with hot steamed rice or roti.handful Coriander leaves
+- Mix in handful coriander leaves and enjoy a delicious curry with hot steamed rice or roti.handful coriander leaves

 Notes